FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 ## Rollback Journal

-With this method of journalling, any time a process wants to change the data in the database Sqlite will make a copy of all of the pages that would be affected.
+With this method of journaling, any time a process wants to change the data in the database Sqlite will make a copy of all of the pages that would be effected.
 It then writes those pages into a "journal" file, typically next to where your database lives.
 Once the copy is made, the original database is updated.
 If something were to go wrong before the change was complete, Sqlite would "rollback" by re-copying the pages in the journal file over any partial changes made